FAFSA® Simplification Act

 Financial assistance is usually not provided for repeated coursework.
 However, if a higher grade for a particular course is required for that course to be accepted to the student’s official program of study, financial assistance can be provided on an individual basis.

-Certain courses, in the department of music and the department of art, though they appear to be repeat courses are not repeated courses.
+Certain courses, in the school of music and the department of art, though they appear to be repeat courses are not repeated courses.
 The course needs to be taken several semesters in order to obtain the necessary credit hours within the course.

 Are you a student receiving financial aid and considering dropping a class or completely withdrawing?
 Below are just a few things you should know before you withdraw.